 Diet Substitutions

-If you’re following a specific diet or need to be aware of allergies, here are a few ways you can modify this recipe:
+If you’re following a specific diet or need to be aware of allergies, here are a few ways you can modify this Vegan Taro Boba recipe:

-- Sugar-free: One advantage of making taro milk tea at home is being able to make it healthier.
-You can replace the sugar entirely with a sweetener of your choice (I tend to use granulated stevia or monkfruit).
+- Sugar-free: A bonus of making taro milk tea at home is being able to make it healthier.
+You can replace the sugar entirely with a sweetener of your choice.
+(I like to use granulated stevia or monkfruit.)

 - Gluten-free: No substitutions needed for this one.
 The taro milk tea base is completely gluten-free.
-Tapioca pearls are made from tapioca starch, from the cassava plant, which is also gluten-free, but make sure to check the ingredients label for cross-contamination warnings.
+Tapioca pearls are made from tapioca starch, which is also gluten-free.
+Just make sure to check the ingredients label for cross-contamination warnings.

 If you made this recipe with a successful substitution, please let me know!
 Post a comment describing what you did so I can add it to this section and help future readers.
 (Leave your name blank if you don’t want to be credited.)

-For more summer drink recipes, make some Licuados (Mexican Banana Smoothies) or Peach Smoothies.
+For more summer beverages, try making Licuados (Mexican Banana Smoothies), Coconut Milk Drinks, or Peach Smoothies.

 Recipe Card